jasper-zanjani/notes/sources/5plc.md

 > - [x] 1.7 Running Linux in the Cloud: the role of containers

 #### 1.2 Benefits of cloud computing
-  - _Agility_: qickly implement a cloud ienvironment (vice setting up hardware)
+  - _Agility_: quickly implement a cloud ienvironment (vice setting up hardware)
   - _Pay-for-use_ billing model
   - _Lower cost_: lesser capital expense of buying hardware and other components required for a datacenter
   - _Elasticity_: ability to quickly ramp up and down computing capacity